 Yes, I'm one of "those people" who has always been a writer!
 I told stories from my earliest days and my favorite childhood activity was going to the library to check out books.
 I read and wrote every day--at restaurants, as a passenger in the car, and while my parents shopped at stores.
-It was common for me to disappear at family gatherings and be found writing somewhere.

-As a pre-teen, I recruited a couple of my friends to create a group called The Writers Club to write shorts stories and critique each other's work.
+It was common for me to disappear at family gatherings to write.
+With my friends, I created a group called The Writers Club to write shorts stories and critique each other's work.

-In high school, I became editor of my school's literary magazine and had articles published in the local newspaper--but I wanted to touch lives through books as they had for me, so I was devastated to learn that being a novelist wasn't a "real job."
+In high school, I became editor of my school's literary magazine and had articles published in the local newspaper--but I wanted to touch lives through books as they had for me, so I was devastated to learn being a novelist wasn't a "real job."
 I put my passion on hold when I went to Iowa State University, majored in journalism and mass communication, and enjoyed hosting an entertainment show on the campus TV station.
 English was my minor so I wrote for my college magazine and had several articles published in a newspaper where I interned for two summers.

 I graduated in 2002 and worked in both television and radio for the next few years.
 In 2003, I married my college sweetheart, had a son in 2008, and a daughter in 2011.

 In 2015, I signed a contract for my second inspirational novel, Caged Dove, about a woman who was bullied as a young girl and returns to her hometown after being gone for fifteen years.
 A dramatic chain of events weave her life with a teenager contemplating suicide.
 I spoke on a national radio talk show about my personal experience with this subject, and was featured in print and online articles.